FYAbdulla/CDR-SectoralRebound/README.md

 ### 3. Impact of Delayed DAC Rollout
-This folder contains an analysis of how delaying a DAC rollout from 2035 to 2040 impacts the overall DAC capacity deployed and the emissions of different sectors, based on the Navius data.
-The contents include:
+This folder contains an analysis of how a delayed DAC rollout (from 2035 to 2040) is associated with changes to sectoral emissions and to the overall DAC capacity deployed, based on the Navius data.
+Besides some structural files, the contents include:

 A) Navius - Analysis 3: This file divides the Navius data into 2 subsets: scenarios with a 2035 DAC rollout and ones with a 2040 DAC rollout.
 It then tracks the minimum, maximum, and average sectoral emissions and DAC deployment across each of 2035, 2040, 2045, and 2050.